stevelerner/networkdemo/README.md

 make demo-https
 ```

-**What to say:**
+**Talking points:**
-> "The Nginx server is configured with TLS 1.2/1.3 and serves HTTPS on port 443.
-I've generated certificates using mkcert for local trust (or OpenSSL for self-signed).
-This demonstrates proper SSL/TLS configuration and certificate chain validation."
+> The Nginx server is configured with TLS 1.2/1.3 and serves HTTPS on port 443.
+Certificates are generated using mkcert for local trust (or OpenSSL for self-signed).
+This demonstrates proper SSL/TLS configuration and certificate chain validation.

 **Technical details:**
 - Nginx serves on `10.10.10.10:443`